 Do not take your mobile phone!
 Or at least keep it safe in your locker.
 One reason is that taking photographs in the areas where other people walk naked is generally frowned upon.
-The other reason is that bringing it to the rooms with extreme temperature difference, as well as into the wet areas of the Jjimjilbang, could affect the lifetime of your smartphone.
+The other reason is that bringing it to the rooms with extreme temperature differences, as well as into the wet areas of the Jjimjilbang, could affect the lifetime of your smartphone.

 What to wear to a Korean spa?